Marc Gasser

 Delegations: the Internet Rockstars delegation

 We have also increasingly invited customers and other entrepreneurs to Slovenia.
 One trip was Internet Rockstars, a delegation of Internet entrepreneurs in Ljubljana.
-We received an incredible amount of attention from the local Internet scene and the press — an entire week of talks and events was even organized around our event as a highlight.
+We received an incredible amount of attention from the local Internet scene and the press.
+An entire week of talks and events was even organized around our event as a highlight.

 On Thursday after arriving at the airport in Ljubljana, we immediately had lunch and met the first Slovenian entrepreneurs.
 With a full stomach, we visited the Startup House, the companies Gigodesign and 3fs in three groups.
 At the subsequent company CosyLab, we then learned, once again, how the controllers of the largest machines in the world work and that such companies can also study around other startups very creatively.

 After checking in at the Cubo designer hotel, we met other entrepreneurs from Slovenia at Gallery Isis and listened to lectures from Invest Slovenia, the Chamber of Commerce and Industry and about culture and business from the perspective of foreigners in Slovenia.
 For many, the after party at the Daktari Club was not the last stop this evening.
-The latter pictures were of course deleted.

-The next morning we gathered at our branch offices to travel together by bus to Piran by sea.
+The next morning we gathered at our branch offices to travel together by bus to Piran by the sea.
 Once there, we immediately tasted raw fish and a suitable white wine as a hangover breakfast.
 On the boat to the Fonda fish farm boutique, very close to the Croatian border, we enjoyed the few kilometers of coastline that Slovenia has to offer.
 As a tasteful conclusion, there was a guided tour and wine tasting at the San Tomas Winery on the hills of Koper.

 Swiss foreign trade magazine also reported on Astina in Slovenia

-There was also an article about Astina in the Swiss Foreign Trade Magazine, the magazine of today's Switzerland Global Enterprise (S-GE): Swiss providers of software and information technology depend on ideas — also to win over the best people.
+There was also an article about Astina in the Swiss Foreign Trade Magazine, the magazine of today's Switzerland Global Enterprise (S-GE): Swiss providers of software and information technology depend on ideas, also to win over the best people.
 Some companies are becoming international for this reason: They want to be an attractive employer.
 Others understand how to market Switzerland as a secure location for sensitive data.